agadiajeffrey12/agadiajeffrey12/README.md

 - 👋 Hi, I’m @agadiajeffrey12
 - 👀 I’m interested in software engineering and physics
-- 🌱 I’m currently learning web-development(web2 and web3) and mobile development
+- 🌱 web and mobile developer with over 5+ years experience.
 - 💞️ I’m looking to collaborate on fields related to things i'm learning
 - 📫 How to reach me: reach me through email agadiajeffrey@gmail.com and dev-jeff.netlify.app